UnB-KnEDLe/experiments/members/jose_reinaldo/ActiveLearning_code/README.md

 - --TokenSelfLabel_flag : Flag that indicates whether to perform token level self-labeling or not (0 to not use, 1 to use)

 - --min_confidence : Minimum confidence the model needs to have in order to self-label a specific token

+## Credits
+---
+- Original code for the CRF module (crf.py) written by kmkurn (github profile) and presented in the pytorch-crf repository (Link: https://github.com/kmkurn/pytorch-crf).
+The code was slightly altered to return the confidence of the CRF predictions